 Fortunately, alternative energy sources such as solar, wind, hydroelectric, and biomass-based fuels can provide significant amounts of clean energy well into the future.
 Developing these resources is extremely important, but the total amount of energy that can be extracted from such resources is markedly less than what we currently obtain from fossil fuels.
-To maintain a good quality of life, vibrant communities, and prospering economies, we will have to develop conservation strate-gies and improve energy efficiency as we transition to the widespread use of renewable energy.
+To maintain a good quality of life, vibrant communities, and prospering economies, we will have improve energy efficiency and transition to the widespread use of renewable energy.

-II.
-Energy Use in Bennington
+8.2 Energy Use in Bennington